 2. Encourage Speaking Up

 Workers are one of the best resources for preventing construction site injuries.
 They are the ones in the field who can see potential problems.
-According to Crucial Conversations Lead to Improved Safety, authors Kerry Patterson and Joseph Grenny conducted a survey on workplace threats.
+According to Crucial Conversations/u>, authors Kerry Patterson and Joseph Grenny conducted a survey on workplace threats.
 The survey reveals that 93 percent of the respondents say their workplace is at risk from a safety issue that no one will talk about.

 Management can avert this by encouraging employees to speak up when they see something.
 Give them a way to report problems without fear of retaliation.
 Moreover, OSHA reports that managers sidestep providing feedback to avoid confrontations.
 Feedback on performance is crucial to improving safety.
 Training is available to help managers do it in a constructive, positive way.